Monday, June 30, 2014

 …and we are still going

 Think about it— we’ve been around through JFK, RFK, MLK; Elvis, the Beatles, Dylan; war and peace, another war and so much more.
 We saw the fall of the Twin Towers, and the fall of the Iron Curtain.
 We were here for Roe v.
 Wade and Watergate, Star Trek and Star Wars, and the original ‘space race.’
 We’ve seen innovations in medicine, and computers that fit in the palm of your hand.
 We have instant communication with anyone, anywhere in the world.
 We’ve ushered in the first black president, and may yet see the first female president.
 We are the computer techs and the mechanics, the greens-keepers and bakers, the poets and the dreamers.
-In the more than 6 decades that we’ve been on this earth, we have seen history…lived history…made history…
+In the almost 6 decades that we’ve been on this earth, we have seen history…lived history…made history…

 perhaps a little bit older and a lot less bolder than we used to be